 Many minor positions in government go unopposed, and when there actually is an election, it's very small scale.
-Election turnouts in countries without mandatory voting are frequently low, and few people take part in elections unless they're voting for a more presitigous job.
-Since real life student councils aren't worth much more than an extracurricular activity on your college application, real life students are largely apathetic as to who is on the ballot.
-While the candidates may get worked up about the election, it's rare that they spend much money on campaign materials.
-Rallies only happen if the school forces the students to attend one where all the candidates speak - and most students suffer through them in silence.
-The voting process usually consists of a few moments in home room filling out a form and passing it to the teacher, after which the election ends with a small announcement on the school loudspeaker.
+Statistically, election turnouts in countries without mandatory voting are frequently low, and few people take part in elections for anything lower than the highest executive office or legislative body, depending on where the balance of power lies in the Presidential-Parliamentary spectrum. note Since real-life student councils aren't worth much more than an extracurricular activity on your college application, real-life students are largely apathetic as to who is on the ballot.

 - In the "Portrait of a Politician" story in Judge Dredd, mass rallies are held over the election of the mayor of Mega-City One, which leads to serious riots, deaths, and mass arrests.
-The mayor is a purely figurehead position, whose authority is limited to suggesting legislation to the Chief Judge.
-In the end, the election was won by an ordinary organ-utan.
+The mayor is purely a figurehead position, whose authority is limited to suggesting legislation to the Chief Judge.
+In the end, the election was won by an ordinary orangutan.

-- PS238 had an issue where the election for class president was Serious Business for the school's two Captain Patriotic heroes.
-They were the only ones taking it that seriously, though; pretty much everyone else got bored with them very quickly, and in the end they both lost in a landslide to somebody who hadn't actually been running, but who most of the class had voted for anyway because they liked him more than the actual candidates.
+- PS238 has an issue where the election for class president is Serious Business for the school's two Captain Patriotic heroes.
+They are the only ones taking it that seriously, though; pretty much everyone else gets bored with them very quickly, and in the end, they both lose in a landslide to somebody who hasn't actually been running, but who most of the class has voted for anyway because they like him more than the actual candidates.

 - In The Strawberry Shortcake Berryfest Princess Movie, Strawberry and Orange Blossom compete for the position of Berryfest Princess, who is in charge of putting together the upcoming Berryfest.
 The two girls have a true "may the best

-- An episode of Blossom played up the absurdity by even having one of the students involved in a sex scandal and Ross Perot gathering a percentage of the vote.
+- An episode of Blossom plays up the absurdity by even having one of the students involved in a Clinton-esque sex scandal and Ross Perot gathering a percentage of the vote.

 - The very first episode of Degrassi Junior High featured Stephanie Kaye running for Student Council President as a way to create a more mature, popular image for her new Stripperiffic makeover.
 The conflict of the episode comes from the clash between Stephanie, her friend Voula, and her new friend Joey Jeremiah.
 The students attend an election rally outside of school hours, though it's not clear if they're being forced to come or if they're appearing voluntarily.
 Despite initially giving responsible yet overreaching speeches from Voula, Stephanie actually wins her campaign by letting all the boys at the rally kiss her and changing her slogan to "All the way with Stephanie Kaye."
 She also makes bizarre campaign promises such as rock music on the PA system and co-ed swimming in gym class.
 Amazingly, nobody in the school administration is concerned about a student council candidate essentially prostituting herself for votes.
 Furthermore, there's something strange about how Voula cares deeply about the integrity of the student council campaign, while Stephanie seems to think it's a popularity contest.
 Like they are in real life.